If I had to pick a perfect small town to sum up the best of New England, Glastonbury on the east bank of the Connecticut River would come close.

 You can examine a wealth of historic objects starting with the pre-colonial Native Americans and continuing through the colonial period, Civil War and the industrial boom days when shipbuilding and manufacturing dominated the local economy.

-You’ll get the background on former Glastonbury manufacturers, like Harriman Motors, a giant in aviation in the early 20th century.
+I was also thrilled to get the background on former Glastonbury manufacturers.
+An important one was Harriman Motors, a giant in aviation in the early 20th century.

 6. Blackledge Falls

 An adventure with all the convenience of a walk in the park, Blackledge Falls lies in 80 acres of lush deciduous woods on the Glastonbury-Hebron town line.

 On a light trail, little more than a mile long, you’ll arrive at a picture-perfect set of falls.
 This has three distinct channels plunging over the rocks, and is maybe my favorite natural attraction in the area.

 If there’s an ideal time to make the trip it’s during spring or after heavy rainfall.
 At the height of summer the falls can be little more than a trickle, but still extremely picturesque.